lanmarc77/esp-audio-book-player/README.md

 # Compilation hints
 Currently used espressif sdk versions:
-esp-idf:  v5.1.1/commit e088c3766ba440e72268b458a68f27b6e7d63986
+esp-idf:  v5.3.2/commit 9d7f2d69f50d1288526d4f1027108e314e8c879f
-esp-adf:  v2.6/commit 49f80aafefc31642ea98db78bf024e18688b8de9
+esp-adf:  v2.7/commit 9cf556de500019bb79f3bb84c821fda37668c052

 Needed for exFAT:
-To enable exFAT file esp-idf/components/fatfs/src/ffconf.h needs to edited and macro FF_FS_EXFAT needs to be set 1.
+To enable exFAT file esp-idf/components/fatfs/src/ffconf.h needs to be adjusted.

 Optionally for more privacy:
-The esp-adf unnecessarily links the nghttp component which on every compilation checks with the servers for updates.
+The esp-adf unnecessarily links components which on every compilation results in checks with the servers for updates by the component manager.
-To disable delete file idf_components.yml in components/esp-adf-libs/ and change the COMPONENT_REQUIRES in CMakeLists.txt
-so that no nghttp is present anymore.
-Now complete offline compilation is possible.
+To be able to compile completely offline adjustments to the sdk source trees were made.

-Take a look into the `src/patches/` directory for more details and .patch files to apply to above sdk versions.
+Take a look into the `src/patches/` directory for the .patch files to apply to above sdk versions.

 # Software architecture